-Stux Gallery is pleased to announce the first solo show of drawings and paintings by Hiroshima born, Japanese artist Akikazu Iwamoto.
+Stux Gallery is pleased to announce the second solo show by Hiroshima born, Japanese artist Akikazu Iwamoto.
 Akikazu creates wildly imaginative, candy-colored paintings and drawings that offer confronting, amusing, and sometimes frightening revelations of our inflated inner desires in their most distilled state.